Bringing HDL breakthroughs to patients

 The HDL company

-Cerenis is well-positioned to become the leader in the HDL therapeutic market with a broad portfolio of programs in development and several products in clinical phases.
+CERENIS is well positioned to become one of the leaders in the HDL therapeutic market, with a broad portfolio of programs in development and several products in clinical phases.

 What is HDL deficiency?

 HypoAlphalipoproteinemia (“low HDL”), as a general term, has historically been defined clinically as an HDL-cholesterol (HDL-C) less than 40 mg/dL (1.0 mmol/L) in men, and less than 50 mg/dL (1.3 mmol/L) in women.
 A number of etiologies, often metabolic, can underlie a reduced circulating level of cholesterol in the HDL fraction, for example diabetes, Metabolic Syndrome, obesity, and lack of physical activity (thus called secondary hypoAlphalipoproteinemia).
 In a very small percentage of the population, particularly among patients with the very lowest HDL-C values, there are patients who have a genetic defect (thus called primary hypoalphalipoproteinemia) affecting either the constituent components of the pre-β particle, the process of pre-β particle synthesis, the steps leading to maturation into an alpha HDL particle, or the rates of catabolism – any of which alone or in combination can then result in an inherited condition of a very low circulating HDL particle number.

 Interview with Professor Jean Ferrières ,